2311ajay/nextjs-google-maps/README.md

 This project was designed for [Node.js](https://nodejs.org/) v16.13.0+ to run.

 > Note: Before running the code, create a file `.env.local`.
 Copy and paste the contents of the `.env.template` file(you may then delete the template file).
 Replace the `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` value with your own API key.
-For more info on how to do that, visit the help page for [Google Maps API](https://developers.google.com/maps/documentation/embed/get-api-key).
+For more info on how to obtain a Google Maps API key, visit the help page for [Google Maps API](https://developers.google.com/maps/documentation/embed/get-api-key).

-To install the dependencies and start the server, navigate to the root directory of the source code and use the following commands
+To install the dependencies and start the server, navigate to the root directory of the source code and use the following commands.

 ```sh
 yarn